robmoore-i/robmoore-i.github.io/wiki/docs/writing/tutorials/unit-testing-for-jenkins-pipeline-libraries.md

 # Unit Testing for Jenkins Pipeline Libraries

+This is my guide to writing unit testable Jenkins shared pipeline libraries, which allows you to support greater complexity and agility in your CI system.
+I first developed this practice in 2020 with the help of my friend Adrian Bärtschi.

 ## Motivation

 Almost everyone now uses automated CI pipelines.
 Originally they just ran the build, but in contemporary development ecosystems, pipelines have a diverse range of responsibilities, such as: